(barbie, not Barbie)

-I wasn’t.
-It’s awesome and tastes even better than most restaurants.
-And you can have as many shrimp as you want, not just what the waiter happens to serve you. 😎
+It tastes better than most restaurants.
+And you can have as many shrimp as you want, not just what shows up when the waiter brings your plate. 😎

 |1.5||Lb||Raw, shell-on, 21-25 Shrimp.
 “21-25” refers to the size of the shrimp, not the type.
 It means that there are “between 21 and 25 shrimp in a pound.”